giacomocap/sagrafacile/SagraFacile.NET/ProjectMemory.md

 ## (2025-06-06) - Resolved .NET Build Error on macOS
 *   **Summary:** Resolved `NETSDK1100` build error for `SagraFacile.WindowsPrinterService` on macOS.
 Added `<EnableWindowsTargeting>true</EnableWindowsTargeting>` to `SagraFacile.WindowsPrinterService.csproj` to allow building Windows-targeted project on non-Windows OS.
 Next step: Confirm fix by rebuilding.

-## (2025-06-18) - Implemented Serilog Logging
+## (2025-06-18) - Implemented Serilog Logging in All Controllers and Services
-**Context:** Implemented comprehensive logging for the .NET API using Serilog, as detailed in `docs/LoggingStrategy.md`.
-This enhances debugging, troubleshooting, and operational insight.
+**Context:** Completed the implementation of comprehensive logging in all controllers and services of the SagraFacile.NET API using Serilog, as detailed in `docs/LoggingStrategy.md`.
+This significantly enhances debugging, troubleshooting, and operational insight for the backend.
 **Accomplishments:**
 *   **NuGet Packages Added:** Installed `Serilog.AspNetCore`, `Serilog.Sinks.Console`, `Serilog.Enrichers.Environment`, `Serilog.Enrichers.Thread`, and `Serilog.Settings.Configuration` to `SagraFacile.NET.API.csproj`.
 *   **`Program.cs` Configuration:**